EdwardHowell627/SQL_Data_Jobs_Analysis/README.md

 ### Simple Exploration

-For my first queries, I wanted to do some simple exploration of the dataset, so I started by determining what time period my dataset was based in and whether any months had more job postings than others.
+For my first queries, I wanted to do some simple exploration of the dataset, so I started by determining when the data was gathered and whether any months had more job postings than others.
 To accomplish this, I extracted the year and month from the dataset and grouped by both.

-For each showcase query, I will provide the SQL statement and the resulting dataset, some have been truncated if there were too many rows.
+For each query in this project, I will provide the SQL statements and the resulting dataset, some datasets have been truncated if there were too many rows.

 ```sql
 SELECT